Subnodal/os-old/README.md

 ```

+You should also use the `@` in the `data-readable` attribute too so that they
+also get translated.

 ### Making translations for subOS
 If you want to translate the text of subOS from English (United Kingdom),
 follow this section!
 Currently there are only 3 languages, English (United